LunarVim/LunarVim/docs/configuration/README.md

 ```

 If you want to keep launching LunarVim with the nvim command, add an alias entry to your shell's config file: alias `nvim=lvim`.
 To temporarily revert to the default nvim prefix it with a backslash `\nvim`.
+If you create this alias, you may also want to explicitly set your editor as well `export EDITOR='lvim'`.
+This will tell command line tools like git to use LunarVim as your editor.